 Here are the guiding principles that shaped our SMP:

-- The SMP identifies and names actions and plans that are grounded by the Vision or Commitment Statement (“Commitment”, please click here).
+- The SMP identifies and names actions and plans that are grounded by the Vision or Commitment Statement.
 The SMP is the practical expression of what we will do to live out our Committment.

-- The SMP is designed to shape the first two years of our life together.
-Much will look familiar, as we will continue to grow ministries we already do well.
+- The SMP is designed to shape the first two years of our life together (January 2017 to December 2018).
 Some longer-term goals and larger dreams are noted, so we don’t lose sight of them, but we know we cannot achieve all of them in two years.

-- Some of the identified goals of the SMP will be about building Dunbar Ryerson together and may diminish in importance as we grow in relationship.
+- Some of the identified goals of the SMP are about building Dunbar Ryerson together, out of our parent congregations, and may diminish in importance as we grow in relationship.

 - The Commitment and SMP were given to the M&P groups to review a staffing plan and to the Finance groups to design a budget and financing scheme for the two years.

 - Many ministries are interconnected and the work of any ministry may appear in more than one category.
 (Arts and music for example are both in and outside of worship).

 - The Arts as an expression of the Sacred (including Music in other contexts)

 - Pastoral Care and In Reach (including Healing Ministries, Hospitality, Local Community and Community Building)

 - Outreach (including the Environment and Social Justice)